DevAsgari/SemanticSearchApp/README.md

 ## 🌍 Language Support
 - Uses the multilingual model all-MiniLM-L6-v2, supporting Danish, English, and many other languages.
-- Add .txt files in your preferred language to the data/ folder, and they’ll become searchable.

 ## 📊 Example